Resource Admin Overview

 Resource-Specific Roles:

-Base Roles provide least-privileged access to specific resource types.
+Base Roles provide least-privileged access to a specific resource type.
 Examples: UI-Res-Admin-MS-Applications-Base, UI-Res-Admin-MS-Groups-Base.

 Feature Set Roles provide access to all features, workflows, and controls for a resource type.
 Examples: UI-Res-Admin-MS-Applications, UI-Res-Admin-MS-Groups.